 Georgia State Patrol (GSP) troopers investigate traffic crashes and enforce traffic and criminal laws on the state’s roads.
 GSP Post 50 Capitol Police controls access into the state Capitol Hill.
 The goal of the Governor’s Office of Highway Safety (GOHS) is to enforce the state’s laws and reduce the number of incidents caused by impaired driving.
-In its efforts, starting in 2004, the GOHS has been funding and supporting a special DUI task force in the Atlanta area called the “Nighthawks” to help arrest intoxicated and drugged drivers mainly at DUI checkpoints near me.
+In its efforts, starting in 2004, the GOHS has been funding and supporting a special DUI task force in the Atlanta area called the “Nighthawks” to help arrest intoxicated and drugged drivers mainly at DUI checkpoints.
 These efforts slow down the crime rates of driving under the influence.

 First established under former Gov. Sonny Perdue, this DUI enforcement agency’s effort has expanded under Gov. Nathan Deal.
 After expansion, the Georgia Department of Public Safety (GA DPS) added new task force units and troopers.
 The GA DPS oversees the Georgia State Patrol divisions and the Motor Carrier Compliance divisions.

 The Nighthawks are law enforcement officers based in Atlanta, Ga.
 This task force specializes in DUI law enforcement.
 Requirements for this division of the GA DPS are a minimum of a high school diploma or G.E.D. plus candidates must be age 21+ upon their graduation from trooper school.
 To perform their job to the fullest of their ability, physical fitness conditions must be met.
 The Nighthawks DUI task force North patrol units concentrate on the metro Atlanta area: Fulton County, Athens-Clarke County, and Gwinnett County.